 Feeling valued at work is about more than just the work employees do.
 It’s about improving the entire employee experience: the employee’s work environment, work-life balance, their interaction with others, and their experience at work, every day.
 Create peak experiences for employees—memorable moments that bring deep, positive emotions—especially those that fulfill employee psychological needs of autonomy, mastery, and connection.
 When these three needs are met, employees are more likely to feel positive about their entire experience, be engaged, and do great work.

 Employees feel most appreciated when you help them feel connected: to purpose, accomplishment, and one another.
-Communicate their exact role in your organisation’s greater purpose—how they make a difference and contribute.
-And how they fit into their teams and the broader organisation.
-When employees connect to organisational purpose, great work, and their teammates, they feel a higher sense of belonging at work.
-Successful companies show employees how their efforts play a part in something much bigger than themselves, so they feel more valued by their leaders and by their organisation.
+Communicate their exact role in your organization’s greater purpose—how they make a difference and contribute.
+And how they fit into their teams and the broader organization.
+When employees connect to organizational purpose, great work, and their teammates, they feel a higher sense of belonging at work.
+Successful companies show employees how their efforts play a part in something much bigger than themselves, so they feel more valued by their leaders and by their organization.